-- Gumstix Overo Computer-On-Module (COM) containing a Texas Instruments OMAP3530 application processor at 720MHz - Altera Cyclone II FPGA with level shifting and processing capabilities - Analog Devices ADIS16405 9 degree of freedom IMIT - GPS receiver capable of 14 channel tracking and 10Hz update rate - RS-232 connections to interface sensors - 10/100BASE-TX Ethernet Communication
+- Gumstix Overo computer-on-module (COM) containing a Texas Instruments OMAP3530 application processor at 720MHz - Altera Cyclone II FPGA with level shifting and processing capabilities - Analog Devices ADIS16405 9 degree of freedom IMU - GPS receiver capable of 14 channel tracking and 10Hz update rate - RS-232 connections to interface sensors - 10/100BASE-TX Ethernet communication

-The components are combined on a custom printed circuit board (PCB) with a small form factor of 3"x2.5" and weighing less than 2 ounces excluding the GPS antenna which is typically platform specific.
+The components are combined on a student designed printed circuit board (PCB) with a small form factor of 3"x2.5" and weighing less than 2 ounces.
 Despite its compact size, the board exposes enough processing power and sensor inputs to allow for accurate navigation of the AUV.

-Mechanically, all of the sensors and the navigation computer are isolated into a separate pressure vessel shown in Figure 9 with only two external connections required: 16V power in and ethernet for communication.
+Mechanically, all of the sensors and the navigation computer are isolated into a separate pressure vessel shown in Figure 9 with only two external connections required: 16V power and ethernet for communication.